simonknittel/discord-bot-api/_plugins/music-bot/README.md

 Install
 ---
 1. Copy the plugin to the `_plugins` directory.
-2. Run `npm install` in the plugin directory itself
+2. Run `npm install` in the directory of the plugin
-3. Start up the your bot and enable the plugin with `!enable music-bot`
+3. Start up your bot and enable the plugin with `!enable music-bot`

 Commands
 ---